VirgilSecurity/virgil-purekit-php/README.md

 Also, use this flow in case your database has been COMPROMISED!

 > This action doesn't require to create an additional table or to modify scheme of existing table.
-When a user just needs to change his or her own password, use the EnrollAccount function to replace user's oldRecord in your DB with a newRecord.
+When a user needs to change his or her own password, use the EnrollAccount function to replace user's oldRecord in your DB with a newRecord.

 There is how it works: